ibois-epfl/TTool/dev_log/README.md

 ![](2023.03.27/IMG_2117.gif)

-# 2023.04.17
+# 2023.04.17 - Tracker
 `TSLET` is included in the TTool.
 For now it it relatively the same as original repo TSLET where we call `Tracker` and use it.
 The change is `PreProcess`, `EstimatePoses`, `PostProcess` must receive frame image.
-This was we can pass the segmentation result to the `Tracker` to track the segmentation mask instead. `T1racker::Init()` is not used anymore, as we are no longer passing a camera pointer to the tracker.
+This was we can pass the segmentation result to the `Tracker` to track the segmentation mask instead. `Tracker::Init()` is not used anymore, as we are no longer passing a camera pointer to the tracker.

 Here, the initial pose is intentionally set to be a bit off.
 After the TSegment has the mask, the tracking starts (frame id increases again), and the pose is then fine tuned.
 ![](2023.04.17/TSLET-integration.gif)